Food Production

 Agriculture and Climate

-Agricultural production is heavily influenced by extreme temperatures, floods, heavy winds, and droughts, which are all occurring more frequently due to climate change.
+Agricultural production is heavily influenced by extreme temperatures, floods, heavy winds, and droughts, which are all occurring more frequently.
 These events increase the level of uncertainty involved in production and can make farming less economically viable, such as when farmers experienced significant revenue losses from crops destroyed by Winter Storm Uri in February 2021.

 Mapping Land and Water Resources